nais/doc/clusters/team-namespaces.md

 ### Integration via Kubernetes service discovery

-If you're migrating `my-app` from the `default` namespace to a namespace called `my-team`, calls to other apps that are still in the `default` namespace will not work without modifying the url.
+If you're migrating `my-app` from the `default` namespace to a namespace called `my-team`, [service discovery](#service-discovery-in-kubernetes) calls to other apps that are still in the `default` namespace will not work without modifying the url.

 For example, calls to `http://<another-app-in-default-namespace>` will fail to resolve.